 What is emphysema?

-Emphysema is a chronic (ongoing) condition in which the walls of the alveoli in the lungs become gradually damaged, resulting in irreversible destruction of the tissues of the lower lungs.
+Emphysema is a chronic (ongoing) condition affecting the lungs.
+In people with emphysema, the walls of the tiny air sacs in the lungs (alveoli) become gradually damaged, causing breathing difficulties.
+Smoking is the main cause of this condition.

 What happens to the lungs in emphysema?

 When you breathe in, air is sucked down through your airways (the bronchi and bronchioles) and into the lungs.
 The air sacs at the end of the smallest airways are called alveoli.
 This is where oxygen is transferred to the bloodstream and carbon dioxide is removed from the bloodstream.

 In emphysema, the walls of the alveoli become damaged and less elastic.
 As the air sac walls become weaker, they can break, which creates much larger air sacs that are less effective at transferring oxygen and carbon dioxide.

 Damage to the walls of the alveoli can also mean that the tiny airways (bronchioles) are no longer propped open when you breathe out.
 This can result in oxygen-poor air getting trapped in the lungs, leaving less space for fresh, oxygen-rich air to get in.

 Emphysema comes on gradually, developing over many years.
 The single most preventable cause of emphysema is cigarette smoking, with a very high percentage of people with the condition being smokers.
 Being exposed to smoke from other people smoking (second-hand smoke or passive smoking) also increases your risk of getting emphysema.

 Exposure to industrial pollutants (certain dusts and chemical fumes) in the workplace and air pollution can also cause emphysema.